-ALS water resource availability colour Our approach to trading Water available for licensing Allow trades of recent actual abstraction and licensed abstraction, but little demand for trading expected within water body as water available for new abstractions.
+ALS water resource availability colour Our approach to trading High hydrological regime Opportunities for trading water rights will be limited Water available for licensing Allow trades of recent actual abstraction and licensed abstraction, but little demand for trading expected within water body as water available for new abstractions.
 Restricted water available for licensing There may be opportunities for licence holders to trade up to their full licensed quantities, but the quantities of water available to trade may be restricted once levels of actual abstraction reach sustainable limits.
 We will not permit licence trades in water bodies where we are taking action to prevent deterioration unless the trade is consistent with achieving water body objectives.
 Water not available for licensing We will only trade recent actual abstraction but no increase in recent actual abstraction is permitted in water body.
 Licensed abstraction will be recovered for the environment.
 HMWBs Opportunities for trading will depend on local operating agreements and local management.

-To find out more about licence trading please go to our website.
+To find out more about licence trading go to GOV.UK.